← More about keyboards

 Your keymap folder should contain a file called keymap.c.
 Edit this file to make the following changes.

-The #include line pulls in the definitions for the SOCD Cleaner for use in your keymap.
-The following socd_cleaner_t lines prepare to perform SOCD filtering on the WASD keys (referred to by keycodes KC_W, KC_A, KC_S, KC_D) with last input priority resolution (SOCD_CLEANER_LAST).
-(If you want to do something else, this is where to change that.)
+This definition specifies that SOCD filtering will be done on the WASD keys (referred to by keycodes KC_W, KC_A, KC_S, KC_D) with last input priority resolution (SOCD_CLEANER_LAST).
+If you want to do something else, this is where to change that.

 By default, SOCD Cleaner is enabled globally.
 Here are two suggestions to control when SOCD Cleaner is enabled.
 These are mutually exclusive, choose one or the other, not both: